kleineluka/backlace/README.md

 ## License ✨
 Anything in the [Editor](https://github.com/kleineluka/backlace/tree/main/Resources/Luka_Backlace/Editor) folder in this repository is strictly not for redistribution under any circumstances.
 This code is provided as a demo UI, and has all of my socials and metadata hard-coded, so you do not want to redistribute this anyways.

-The shader itself is under the **MIT license**, with the additional clause that you must credit Backlace/KleineLuka in your project if you use it and the editor exemption stated above.
+The shader itself is under the **MIT license**, with the additional clauses that (1) you must credit Backlace/KleineLuka in your project if you use Backlace in any capacity and (2) the editor exemption stated above.

 ## Attributions 🎨
 - This shader was originally a fork of the [Toony Standard Rebuild](https://github.com/VRLabs/Toony-Standard-Rebuil) shader by VRLabs, which is under the MIT license.
 However, most of the original code has been rewritten or removed.